TradeWars/gamemode/.github/CONTRIBUTING.md

 the C language with some changes to braces and changes to naming that fit the Pawn language a bit better.

+### Line Length

+Lines should be "soft capped" at column 80.
+Comments should always wrap at column 80 however code _may_ exceed this limit if it's only a few characters.

+Always wrap long function calls or long function declarations.

+Strings are fine unless they are ridiculously long, in which case wrap with `\`.

 ### Braces

 K&R braces are preferred: